riverar/wsa-app-compatibility/README.md

 ```

 #### Launching Android Apps with URL scheme
-Microsoft kindly made a URL scheme, make it easier to launch apps outside the WSA:
+Microsoft provides a custom URI scheme for WSA, making it easier to launch apps:
 ```shell
 wsl://[App Package Name]
 ```